 ‘A boy, it’s a boy.’

-I laugh, and I mouth the word ‘BOY’ to my husband.
-He smiles and then God gives me his name, with my eyes closed.
-Ezrah Andrew comes across my face, and I ask God, ‘Andrew?
-That’s Matthews middle name, we have made sure to not use family names,’ but he made sure to keep that name on my heart.
-We go into the room for my youngest to get him seen and I tell my husband of this amazing name and he smiles, and agrees.
-No fuss, no fight, simple, it was done.
+I laughed, and I mouthed the word ‘BOY’ to my husband.
+He smiled, and then God gave me his name, with my eyes closed.
+Ezrah Andrew came across my face, and I asked God, ‘Andrew?
+That’s Matthew’s middle name, we have made sure to not use family names,’ but he made sure to keep that name on my heart.
+We got into the room for my youngest to get him seen and I told my husband of this amazing name and he smiled and agreed.
+No fuss, no fight; simple, it was done.

 My amazing doctor back in Warrensburg was stunned to find out this information to blood test results, the ultrasound findings and set me up with Children’s Mercy.
 He wanted me to get a second opinion.
-He said, ‘things like this don’t happen to people my age.’
+He said, ‘Things like this don’t happen to people my age.’
 Y’all, I was only 26 when all this happened, and my husband was only 30.
-So, we waited for our specialist appointment, again, but this time we go together.
-At the end of September we go see our sweet boy again.
-Not knowing what we will see, how it will turn out, we pray.
-I pray that God helps calm me.
-My anxiety with just driving up there was super high, I don’t like big cities, but going to a super high risk doctor was also scary.
-I was 15 weeks, and we go into the most amazing ultrasound tech.
+So, we waited for our specialist appointment, again, but this time we went together.
+At the end of September, we got to see our sweet boy again.
+Not knowing what we would see, how it would turn out, we prayed.
+I prayed that God helps calm me.
+My anxiety with just driving up there was super high, I don’t like big cities, but going to a super high-risk doctor was also scary.
+I was 15 weeks, and we got the most amazing ultrasound tech.
 She was so sweet, talked to us normally, she even talked to Ezrah at that appointment.
 Although they couldn’t officially diagnosis him with Trisomy 13, all the findings from the ultrasound lined up with Trisomy 13 babies.
 We saw his bilateral cleft lip, which honestly looked like a curled-up Elvis lip, to me at least.